-With the advent of low-cost Serial ATA (SATA) disk drives, many organizations
+With the advent of low-cost Serial ATA (SATA) disk drives, many organizations have rushed to implement this technology for all but the most demanding storage requirements.

 Richard Kruszewski, network administrator at TBWA/Chiat/Day, Los Angeles, says his organization was able to switch most of its storage to SATA, saving money and achieving acceptable reliability in the bargain.
 Kruszewski had started out looking for a primary storage solution to serve over 500 users in his company's Los Angeles office.
 These users needed regular, fast access on a daily basis to a variety of data types ranging from simple Microsoft Word and PowerPoint files, to high-resolution images and video.
 After considering Fibre Channel disks, Kruszewski began to evaluate SATA and was impressed by the cost savings.
 In fact, SATA was such a success it was also adopted in the company's New York City offices.